CSC Online Tournaments – October through December

 To replace our three fall-semester over-the-board tournaments, we will be holding online tournaments on our usual dates: October 10, November 7, and December 5, 2020.
 These tournaments will be one-day events.
 We hope to break “attendance records” from our previous 13 years even though attending (at least) the first three events means logging onto your computer rather than traveling to a school site.

-We plan to have 6 sections with different time controls, as detailed below.
-Each section will play 5 rounds.
-The rating ceilings for sections with longer time controls will be higher; rating cutoffs will be determined by CSC before the tournament begins.
-Players may choose to play up, and CSC reserves the right to require any player to play in a higher section based on his or her rating history.
-Projected sections and time controls are listed below.
+We plan to have 6 tournaments with 5 rounds and different time controls, as detailed below.
+The rating ceilings for tournaments with longer time controls will be higher; rating ceilings will be determined by CSC before the tournament begins.
+Players may choose to play up.
+CSC reserves the right to require any player to play in a higher tournament based on his or her rating history.
+Projected time controls are listed below.
 The time control indicates the number of minutes that each player has for the game; the “+2” indicates a 2-second increment, meaning that each player receives 2 additional seconds added onto his or her remaining time with each move.

 - G/10+2 (lowest ratings ceiling)